mozillascience/studyGroup/lessons/pandoc_markdown/lesson.md

 ```

 That's sure better than writing all that stuff yourself!
-You can calso go straight to pdf (if you have the right depencies installed) with
+You can also go straight to pdf (if you have the right dependencies installed) with
 `pandoc sample.md -s -o sample.pdf`

 You may have figured out that `-o` stands for 'output' and `-s` stands for 'standalone.'
 There's also a lot of other pandoc command modifiers that you can take a look at any time by running `pandoc -h`

-You can also combine multiple input files into one output files with the regular character `*`.
+You can also combine multiple input files into one output files with the regular character `*` (it's not a special pandoc feature, but pandoc supports having multiple files thrown at from the terminal).
 `-H` Will let you include other files as the header of whatever you're producing
 `-V` will let you pass variables (ie. fontsize, documentclass for LaTeX documents)

-[This manual](http://pandoc.org/MANUAL.pdf) will be helpful for understanding these advanced features.
+[This manual](https://pandoc.org/MANUAL.pdf) will be helpful for understanding these advanced features.

 # Advanced: Custom LaTeX templates for Pandoc
 Chances are, if you actually are trying to publish something in LaTeX, you're going to want to put your own style on things.
 It's not that hard to do with Pandoc, all it takes is:
-1. saving a {andoc LaTeX template somewhere
+1. saving a Pandoc LaTeX template somewhere
 2. edit that template the way you want
 3. tell pandoc to use that template in producing an output

 ## 1. Pandoc LaTeX Templates
-These aren't just regular LaTeX templates but Pandoc-specific templates that instruct Pandoc how to convert files into LaTex.
+These aren't just regular LaTeX templates but Pandoc-specific templates that instruct Pandoc how to convert files into LaTeX.
 Here's an [example of one](https://github.com/jgm/pandoc-templates/blob/master/default.latex)

 ## 2. Editing the templates
 If you want to expand on what the template provides, you can go into it and change or add things, maybe specific fonts or packages you would like to use